Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

-Moreover, Fig. \ref{fig:H_Eb_screw_dft} shows a good quantitative agreement for the binding energies between tabGAP and DFT for all sites E1-E5.
-The binding energies within the E2-E1-E1-E2 basins differ from the DFT results by a few tens of meV, whereas the trend of very similar values of the binding energies within the basins remains similar in both calculations.
+Moreover, Fig. \ref{fig:H_Eb_screw_dft} shows a good quantitative agreement for the binding energies between tabGAP and DFT for all the sites E1 to E5.
 The only substantial disagreement between tabGAP and DFT is the binding energy of the E0-site, where tabGAP reports a value of $\SI{0.26}{eV}$, and DFT gives $\SI{0.085}{eV}$.
-Here we note that our training set does not include structures with dislocations and H atoms simultaneously.
+Here we note that our tabGAP training dataset does not include structures with dislocations and H atoms simultaneously.
 These configurations were left out due to being bound to exaggerate the concentration of H atoms near the dislocation because of the limited size of the atomic configurations used for the training of the potential.
-Despite this, our potential is able to capture the H-dislocation interactions remarkably well.
+Despite this, our potential is able to reproduce the H-screw dislocation binding energetics remarkably well.
 We attribute this to the strongly strained bulk \aFe-H structure data containing local environments that are similar to dislocation cores.